About Us

 Benefits

-• The HDC represents a significant investment in historically underserved and underinvested communities in the high desert communities of Los Angeles and San Bernardino counties.
+• Equitable transportation connectivity and mobility options: Unprecedented investment in historically underserved and underinvested communities in the high desert communities of Los Angeles and San Bernardino Counties.

-• The high-speed rail project is expected to generate more than $12 billion in economic activity during development and construction.
+• Economic: The project is projected to generate over $12 billion in economic activity during its development and construction phases, alongside job creation in the region.

-• New business development will help create jobs closer to and within the growing communities in the Southern California High Desert
+• Jobs-Housing: New business development will create jobs closer to and within the growing communities in Southern California.
+Access to affordable housing options.